ChaosDynamix/Arcadia/guide/system/base.md

 # {{ page.title }}
 {: .no_toc }

 This page describes how to install the base packages of Arch Linux.
-This step also describes how to generate the fstab and enter the system using the chroot command.
+This page also describes how to generate the fstab and enter the system using the chroot command.
 {: .fs-5 .fw-300}

 ## Table of contents